 Boi was originally aimed to relate the living conditions of individuals in countries where political and religion issues hamper everyday life.
 But Boi became the story of an inner struggle, a quest for who one really is.
 Boi is the story of a girl who wanted to be boy.
 Boi keeps tracks of Nitzan's life and body changes, following her through her journey all over the world.
 But most important it shows us the surprisingly beautiful direction uncertain steps can take.
 Nitzan unveils at the end as a Non binary transmasculine person.

 Throughout the film Nitzan is taking unconventional pictures of herself.
 The outstanding self-portraits are not only showing her gender transition but also acting as a symbol for the lonely, personal cause.
-These self-portraits needed its own platform in the book we released in July 2014 with the same title BOI - song of a wanderer.
+These self-portraits needed its own platform in the book we released with the same title BOI - song of a wanderer.

-Both the documentary and the book BOI, made by Anne Marie Borsboom, are the result of an ongoing experiment with the capacities of the photographic medium to document, communicate, construct identity and above all as a means that allows for imaginary and creating new realities.
+Book & Film will show the result of an ongoing experiment with the capacities of the photographic medium to document, communicate, construct identity and above all as a means that allows for imaginary and creating new realities.